konradchilimoniuk/polyline-to-geojson/README.md

 ## Additional Information

-Pagination was created using (this tutorial on Digital Ocean)[https://www.digitalocean.com/community/tutorials/how-to-build-custom-pagination-with-react].
+Pagination was created using [this tutorial on Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-build-custom-pagination-with-react).